zero-art-rs/core/README.md

 First approach was to adopt [AgEncID]((https://arxiv.org/pdf/2309.16282)) scheme for e2e id broadcast encryption. **Setup** and **KeyGen** phases should be maintained by trusted **authorization party** but this scheme appears broken due to symmetric pairing on cyclic subgroups of Elliptic Curves which [degenerates](https://www.sagemath.org/files/thesis/hansen-thesis-2009.pdf#chapter.3).

 The second approach is to adopt [Broadcast IBBE by Cecile Delerablee](https://www.iacr.org/archive/asiacrypt2007/48330198/48330198.pdf) (`Del7`) which security is based on GDDHE assumption.
 This approach will likely be included in the final proto as main broadcast encryption primitive.
-Reference sage implementation with BN381 curve could be found in `src/mvp`.
+Reference sage implementation with BN381 curve could be found in `misc`.

 The system contains of a set of distributed nodes.
 Each node represents specific user identity or several identities represented by IDs.
 Each user identity may be contained in several groups.